 The Charlestown Bridge is one of the few bridges that you can find in Boston that connect you from the suburbs to the city itself.
 As of today, it is considered to be one of the oldest bridges in the city.
 However, a project is underway to replace the bridge which is slated to be completed in 2023.
 That means you have plenty of time to check it out for yourself.
 After all, it is located on Boston’s Freedom Trail.
 But is the bridge considered to be haunted as some Bostonians claim?
 And what sort of stories have been told that may indicate the fact that it might be haunted?
 As we dive into the history of the bridge, we will discuss the events that have happened that may have lead to the many ghost stories that have been circulating far and wide about the Charlestown Bridge.

 Regardless of how many adaptations of the story have been told, only one thing had been for certain: Peter Rugg never made it to the city as promised.
 It was said that he had disappeared somewhere near the Charles River en route to Boston.
 By this time, the Charles River Bridge had not been completed.
-Rumors were abound that a man named Peter Rugg was never heard of and was considered to be the work of a fictional writer by the name of William Austin.
+Rumors abounded that a man named Peter Rugg was a fiction and the work of a fictional writer by the name of William Austin.
 The story of Peter Rugg was assumed to be a non-fiction story after it had been published in various newspapers around Boston and later the New England region.

 One such recollection was that a man (assuming to be Rugg) was traveling home to Boston with his daughter.
 As the storm was becoming more intense, a friend of the man was begging and pleading to stay for the night or at least until the storm had passed.
 The man decided against it and left the house declaring that “let the storm increase” and vowed to make it home whether the storm took him or note.